kamlesh577/Multi-language-blog-website/README.md

 # Multi-language-blog-website

-This repository contains a blog website which was made using HTML, CSS, javascript and google ttranslate
+This repository contains a blog website which was made using HTML, CSS, javascript and google translate

 ## What is a multi-lingual website?